Panzer3232/Covid-19-/README.md

 # In this project I have tried to data visualize it's effect on whole world , specially on our country till 10th june.
 ## Key Points on impact of Covid-19 world :-
 1).
-USA is the country with most covid-19 cases  in the world followed by Brazil.
+USA is the country with most covid-19 cases and most deaths in the world followed by Brazil.

 2).
 Almost 99% of China covid-19 cases have been recovered.

+3).
+Germany is the country with highest increasing Recovery Rate among top 10 most affected countries .

+4).
+Number of countries affected by Covid-19 is <b>223</b>

+## Time Plot (as shown in notebook but not shown by github :(  )